HBAR entropy of Infalling Atoms into a GUP-corrected Schwarzschild Black Hole and equivalence principle: Introduction

-The study of atoms or elementary quantum systems infalling into black holes has become a powerful model to probe the nature of entropy production, decoherence, and information dynamics near horizons \cite{Bekenstein:1974ax,Unruh:1982ic}.
+The study of atoms or elementary quantum systems falling into black holes has become a powerful model to probe the nature of entropy production, decoherence, and information dynamics near horizons \cite{Bekenstein:1974ax,Unruh:1982ic}.
 A paradigmatic insight from Bekenstein's gedanken experiments was that the act of dropping quantum matter into a black hole can yield quantifiable increases in black hole entropy, constrained by the Generalized Second Law (GSL) of thermodynamics \cite{Bekenstein:1980jp,Sorkin:1986mg}.
 In these models, quantum atoms-frequently modeled as two-level systems or Unruh-DeWitt detectors-interact with the quantum vacuum near the horizon, experiencing field excitations due to curvature, acceleration, or horizon-crossing effects \cite{Unruh:1976db, Takagi:1986kn}.
 As these atoms fall into the black hole, they undergo irreversible decoherence and thermalization, effectively transferring information and entropy into the field modes and black hole interior, leading to a net increase in total entropy as required by the GSL \cite{Anglin:1995pg, Lombardo:1995fg}.
 These interactions provide a natural arena to study the quantum information loss paradox, as the process appears to convert pure quantum states into mixed thermal states, violating unitarity unless some mechanism preserves or encodes the information \cite{Hawking:1976ra, Preskill:1992tc}.
 Moreover, models of infalling atoms can be used to calculate entropy production rates in quantum field theory in curved spacetime, offering quantitative insight into how information disperses across event horizons through quantum channel-like behavior \cite{Martin-Martinez:2012chf, VerSteeg:2007xs}.
+Related advances in quantum communication near black holes, including field-mediated channels and cryptographic interpretations of Hawking radiation decoding, highlight how curved spacetimes influence information transfer and security \cite{Jonsson:2020npo,Brakerski:2022zcx}.
 Importantly, these models are also consistent with open quantum systems approaches, where the atom acts as a probe interacting with an environmental field, and the resulting entropy change reflects the loss of information into inaccessible degrees of freedom such as those behind the horizon \cite{Breuer:2007juk, Benatti:2005uq}.
 When such infalling atomic systems are analyzed under GUP-modified spacetime, new corrections appear in transition probabilities, proper time evolution, and field commutation structures, ultimately affecting the entropy flow and possibly offering a route to information recovery mechanisms \cite{Das:2008kaa,Ali:2009zq,Abutaleb:2013vxa,Deb:2016psq,Das:2020ujn}.
 Thus, infalling atoms serve as ideal quantum thermodynamic probes for detecting Planck-scale effects in black hole environments, bridging the domains of field theory, information dynamics, and semiclassical gravity.
+The novelty of this work lies in applying the HBAR framework, where entropy arises from infalling atoms as quantum probes, to a GUP-corrected spacetime, deriving explicit corrections to excitation probabilities and entropy that match those from other quantum gravity approaches \cite{Kaul:2000kf,Medved:2004yu,Gour:2003jj,Chatterjee:2003uv}.
+Unlike prior HBAR studies on classical \cite{Scully:2017utk,Svidzinsky:2018jkp} or charged black holes \cite{Jana:2024fhx}, we verify the robustness of the equivalence principle under Planck-scale deformations and discuss implications for evaporation remnants and information recovery.
+These results highlight universal entropy corrections, potentially observable in black hole analogues or shadows.